 Step 4.
 Till the soil (optional): Tilling (aka cultivating the soil) is another optional step, you definitely don’t need to till your garden.
 Tilling mixes the soil amendments into the existing garden soil, and also helps to break it up, making it easier for plant roots to penetrate the soil.

 We use a small garden cultivator to make quick work of tilling our vegetable plot.
 But you could just plant your vegetables directly into the top layer of compost, or turn your compost and fertilizers into the soil with a shovel or pitchfork if you prefer (or get yourself a garden claw, one of my favorite tools!).

 Step 5.
 Add a thick layer of mulch: Mulch is the key to keeping the weeds down, and it also retains moisture in the soil so you don’t have to water your garden as often.

-Mulch also adds more nutrients to the soil as it breaks down over time, helping to build rich, fertile garden soil.
-Before mulching, you could lay down a thick layer of newspaper to help with weed control if you want.
+It also adds more nutrients to the soil as it breaks down over time, helping to build rich, fertile garden soil.
+Before mulching your vegetable garden, you could lay down a thick layer of newspaper to help with weed control if you want.

 I mulch my vegetable gardens with straw because it’s inexpensive and readily available in my area.
-But you could use other organic materials to mulch your vegetable garden, like leaves for example.
+But you could use other types of mulch for vegetable gardens, like leaves for example.